-- Computing and online safety are provided as a discrete lesson using the Purple Mash program focusing on showing a progression of skills acquired and developed.
-The new skills which are acquired can then be used to support learning across the curriculum.
-Online safety is delivered using the Project Evolve resources.
-This will be one focused unit and then half termly recap lessons on each of the different strands of online safety. - These skills are revisited repeatedly through a range of themes during children's time in school to ensure the learning is embedded and skills are successfully developed. - By the time the children leave Year 6, they will have explored and discussed a range of different skills needed to code, create spreadsheets or animations etc. The children will then have a chance to recreate and reimagine these into their own computing designs. - Where appropriate, links will be made across the curriculum to create a more deep and meaningful computing education.
+- Computing and internet safety are provided as a discrete lesson using the Purple Mash program focusing on showing a progression of skills acquired and developed.
+The new skills which are acquired can then be used to support learning across the curriculum. - These skills are revisited repeatedly through a range of themes during children's time in school to ensure the learning is embedded and skills are successfully developed. - By the time the children leave Year 6, they will have explored and discussed a range of different skills needed to code, create spreadsheets or animations etc. The children will then have a chance to recreate and reimagine these into their own computing designs. - B Where appropriate, links will be made across the curriculum to create a more deep and meaningful computing education.